Why is it important to increase hotel bookings?

 Make sure they don’t clash with corporate events or any other activity that could spoil the atmosphere.

+Tempt your weekend guests to extend their break and stay longer.
 Use discount deals and make sure your guests know about it.
-Tell them in your pre-stay email and in person when they check in.
+Tell them in your pre-stay email and in person when they check-in.

-9. Reach out to the largest restaurants in town.
+9. Reach out to the largest restaurants in town

 Do this in October or November and offer up a special rate to groups with Christmas parties planned during the week at those restaurants.

+Find out who the local key players are in real estate – commercial as well as residential.
 There are hundreds of people in town every night viewing a new house or opening a new office and they need a place to stay.